Anil Kumar Gayen: Legacy and death

 Due to his efforts to revolutionise education in Bengal, he became a key figure in the latter half of the Bengali Renaissance, as well as a renowned scholar and academic.
-In 2012, Vidyasagar University announced the establishment of the Anil Kumar Gain Memorial Lecture, in honour of his contributions to the university, and to Bengal as a whole.
+In 2012, Vidyasagar University announced the establishment of the Anil Kumar Gayen Memorial Lecture, in honour of his contributions to the university, and to Bengal as a whole.
 On 1 February 2019, Dr.Abhijit Guha, Former Professor of Anthropology, Vidyasagar University delivered the Anil Gayen Birth Centenary Memorial Lecture.
 An elaborate version of the lecture was published in South Asian Anthropologist.

 He died a week after his birthday, on 7 February 1978, of natural causes at his residence in Kolkata, India.
 His descendants still live in Kolkata, as well as abroad.